 Helene Remiszewska teaches literature and composition at New York City College of Technology and York College/CUNY.
 She completed her Ph.D. in English at the University of Texas at Austin in 2018.
 She also holds an M.A. in English from UT Austin (2013) and a B.A. in English and American Literature from NYU (2011).

 Her research focuses on labor and the laboring body, haunting and the supernatural, and American literature to 1865.
 She has also written on histories and depictions of cannibalism, industrial capitalism, and New York neighborhoods.
-She’s taught classes on race, gender, and fashion, marginalized literary communities and pop culture, literary histories of American oppression, and nineteenth-century world literature, in addition to several first-year writing courses.
+She’s taught classes on race, gender, and fashion, marginalized literary communities and pop culture, and literary histories of American oppression, in addition to several first-year writing courses.

 Her current book project, Postcolonial Haunting in the U.S. Antebellum Empire, examines how early American fantasies of colonial violence prefigure working-class ideologies of national belonging in the mid-nineteenth century.
 Concurrently, she is developing her second book project, Your Voice Is a Weapon: Trauma, Silence, and Women in Melville, which explores how trauma informs embodied reading practices, particularly in literature that silences or erases representations of its readers.

-Follow her on Twitter @halinka_remi, where she tweets about academia, New York, and her tiny pets (Lucy the chihuahua and Pearl the Siamese, 8 pounds each).
+Follow her on Twitter @halinka_remi, where she tweets about academia, New York, Killing Eve, and her tiny pets (Lucy the chihuahua and Pearl the Siamese, 8 pounds each).